 After reading and accepting the Terms of Service and the End User License Agreement, you press Install.

 Windows will ask to do the installation with administrator rights.
 After confirmation, the installation procedure starts and BIQE OCR Server will be installed including some required packages.

 Upon finishing the installation successfully, you will be asked to restart your computer.

 1.3 License activation

 When you start BIQE OCR Server for the first time, it might indicate that it is not activated yet.
 Without activation, it is not possible to use the software.
 However, the activation procedure is smooth and convenient.
 To activate your product, click About in the menu.

-Once your license is activated, you will find your license details at the About page.
-You are now ready to use BIQE OCR Server
+You will find your license details at the About page.
+You are ready to use BIQE OCR Server.

 To check the activation status, click About in the menu bar.